telerik/reporting-docs/report-items/cross-section-item.md

 ---
-title: Cross-section Item
+title: Cross-Section Item
-page_title: Cross-section Item
+page_title: Cross-Section Item
 description: Cross-section Item
 slug: telerikreporting/designing-reports/report-structure/cross-section-item
 tags: cross-section,item
 published: True
-position: 15
+position: 4
 ---

-# Cross-section Item
+# Cross-Section Item

 The Cross-section Item is used to display a graphical primitive (vertical line or rectangle) across one or more report sections.
 It is often used in scenarios where the parts of the reports - usually group sections - needs to be visually distinguished from each other.
 The following screenshot shows how the Cross-section item looks like in the Standalone Report Designer: